lcappuccio/filtering-ads-with-linux/README.md

 ## Configure database

-`sudo apt-get install mysql-server` and creating the adtrap schema and user.
+`sudo apt-get install mysql-server` and create the adtrap schema and user.

 In order to make things easier I suggest: